LDS Humanitarian Services

-Latter-day Saint Charities (formerly known as "LDS Humanitarian Services") is a branch of the welfare department of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Latter-day Saint Charities (formerly known as LDS Humanitarian Services) is a branch of the welfare department of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 The organization's stated mission is to relieve suffering, to foster self-reliance for people of all nationalities and religions, and to provide opportunities for service.

 Overview

 The LDS Church considers humanitarian work to be an essential part of its mission to bless humanity.
 In 1842, Joseph Smith, founder of the Latter Day Saint movement, organized the Women's Relief Society, with a primary focus to provide "relief" to suffering members and ultimately to all people.
-During the Great Depression the LDS Church organized a welfare program, now administered the church's Welfare Services department, to help provide for the needs of its members.
+During the Great Depression the LDS Church organized a welfare program, now administered by the church's welfare services department, to help provide for the needs of its members.

 LDS Humanitarian Services was created to coordinate these efforts in partnership with government, and other nonprofit agencies around the world.
 The church's humanitarian work primarily helps those in need who are not members of the church.
 Key humanitarian initiatives include clean water, vision treatment, wheelchair provision, neonatal resuscitation, and disaster relief.
 Other initiatives include immunizations, family enrichment programs, and family food production.
 In 2008, LDS Humanitarian Services provided aid to 3.3 million people in 122 countries, and since 1985 help has been given to 23 million people in 189 nations.

 The funding for LDS Humanitarian Services comes from the philanthropic support of the church's members and other donors.
 Donations to the Humanitarian Fund are collected through local bishops and LDS Philanthropies.